Set Boundaries In Abusive Relationships to Protect Yourself

-Setting personal boundaries in abusive relationships lets the abuse victim see how rampant the abuse has become.
-When it becomes clear that the abuser disrespects your boundaries–repeatedly–the relationship becomes more tiresome and the abuse more obvious, increasing the chance that you will find a way to leave.
-A personal boundary is a rule that you day cannot be broken without consequence.
+Setting boundaries in abusive relationships lets the abuse victim see how rampant the abuse has become.
+When it becomes clear that the abuser disrespects your boundaries--repeatedly--the relationship becomes more tiresome and the abuse more obvious, increasing the chance that you will find a way to leave.
+A personal boundary is a rule that you say cannot be broken without consequence.
 Consequences for breaking your personal boundaries are not punishments for the person breaking them.
 The consequence involves you doing something good for yourself right away.

-Boundaries for Abusive Relationships in Your Lifetime
+Boundaries for Any Abusive Relationship

 Some personal boundaries are standards that you set for yourself for all relationships from here forward.
 For example, these are some of the boundaries I set for myself for the rest of my life: